 There are no two ways about it.
 On a grey Wednesday lunchtime, spending fifty notes on a hot crustacean platter is pretty decadent.
-Maybe not if you’re an on-expenses food critic or a lady who lunches, but for a couple of jobbing builders in Brighton for a work trip, it was one of those moments.
+Maybe not if you’re an on-expenses food critic or a lady who lunches, but for a couple of jobbing builders in Brighton for a work trip, it’s one of those moments.
 Are we really going to do this?

 Bloody right we are.
 After two days of motorway sarnies and late night half price Itsu, The Salt Room Brighton rises up before us through the mist and practically demands to be on the Si’s Seafood Tour list of UK platters ticked.